© 2023 CyberNews - Latest tech news,

 FAQs

-If there’s any aspect that NordVPN and Norton Secure VPN can really compete against each other, it’s certainly customer service.
+If there’s any aspect that NordVPN and Norton VPN can really compete against each other, it’s certainly customer service.
 Both of them offer extensive support options.

 We have to clap for both VPNs for providing a 24/7 live chat which is one of the most convenient ways to solve issues fast.
 While Norton doesn’t offer email support, it does have a phone number you can use which is what NordVPN lacks.